vzhou842/victorzhou.com/content/posts/2019-11-08-sendy-recaptcha.md

 ![](./media-link/sendy-recaptcha/email2.png)

+This line stuck out to me:

 > There's no way to implement Google's reCAPTCHA in an API.

-That can't be right - the reCAPTCHA documentation has a dedicated section on [Server Side Validation](https://developers.google.com/recaptcha/docs/verify).
+That can't be right - the reCAPTCHA documentation has a dedicated section on [Server Side Validation](https://developers.google.com/recaptcha/docs/verify)!

 I did some further investigation into Sendy's [standard subscribe form](https://sendy.victorzhou.com/subscription?f=K892tNsoSJBXB56YBbPUmxU74VxOqJ5DMbMZ6wxMWPQ4X6amCgnApdNbY763h0onBKMcQ751ge1VN7MtbBR11Hu7zA) in an attempt to understand what Ben meant.
 Here's an abbreviated version of the HTML behind that form: